 As described in Section 2.2.2 above, each data record was screened for quality assurance and assigned to one of eight tiers depending on the quality assurance metadata included in the dataset.
 Data of uncertain or unknown quality were reviewed on a case-by-case basis to determine compliance with Listing Policy quality assurance requirements.

-Over 23,000 data records were evaluated that required review and provided the justifications for using 694 data records that would otherwise be removed from the assessment.
+Over 23,000 data records were evaluated that required QA review and staff provided the justifications for using 694 of these data records that would otherwise be removed from the assessment.
 In many cases, the use of data was justified where the relevant QC Code was informative but did not indicate a problem with the data that would negatively affect the assessment.

 Central Coast Region 303(d) List Recommendations